yushansu/COS598D-Serverless/README.md

 ## Getting Started
  - Clone this repo
- - Install [Submitit](https://github.com/facebookincubator/submitit) on a server with [Slurm](https://slurm.schedmd.com/quickstart.html) (e.g. [Adroit](https://researchcomputing.princeton.edu/systems/adroit) Server, or you can intall Slurm on your server.)
+ - Install [Submitit](https://github.com/facebookincubator/submitit) on a server with [Slurm](https://slurm.schedmd.com/quickstart.html) (e.g. [Adroit](https://researchcomputing.princeton.edu/systems/adroit) Server, or you can install Slurm on your server.)
  - Install [Pytorch](https://pytorch.org/)

 ## How to Run